pacsanmanu/PokemonDuelBackend/README.md

 npm run copy:env
 ```

-4. Run a MongoDB Docker container
+4. Build and run the app as a Docker container

 ```bash
 npm run compose:app